Winter softness

 Winter tinted

-November marks the transition from autumn to winter.
-Still, autumn does not let itself be driven away so easily; it seems as if the leaves on trees and shrubs color later every year.
-But at the end of November, winter really does make its appearance.
+In November, the transition from autumn to winter begins.
+Yet autumn does not give way so easily, it seems as if the leaves on trees and shrubs color later every year.
+But at the end of November, winter really makes its entrance.

 Florist Franka Roenhorst always practices her work with extreme passion.
-'From this passion I also participate in competitions, for example, I am currently in the run-up to the Dutch Floral Art Championships that will take place in January.'
+‘From this passion I also participate in competitions, so I am currently in the run-up to the Dutch Floral Art Championship that will take place in January.’

-'In my search for colors that suit winter but are not standard, I worked with materials in red, salmon, orange, pink in three arrangements.
-These colors show well the warmth of the fall season and also that now the transition is being started to the winter and Christmas season.'
+‘In my search for colors that suit winter but are not standard, I worked with materials in red, salmon, orange, and pink in three arrangements.
+These colors clearly show the warmth of autumn and also that the transition to the winter and Christmas period is now beginning.’

-'For example, I have already used the poinsettia, Euphorbia 'Autumn Leaves,' which has a beautiful salmon hue, in my arrangements.
-And, as a nod to Christmas, I have used Nobilis branches to add accents.'
+'For example, in my arrangements, I have already used the poinsettia, Euphorbia 'Autumn Leaves', which has a beautiful salmon hue.
+And, as a nod to Christmas, I have added accents with Nobilis branches.'

 error: Content is protected !!!